3dcitydb/3dcitydb-mkdocs/docs/first-steps/setup.md

 !!! info
     If your 3DCityDB template contains more schemas, ensure to add them all to the `search_path`.
     Note that the search path will be updated upon the next login, not within the same session.

+## Upgrading a 3DCityDB `v5` to the latest release

+If you already have a 3DCityDB `v5` installed and running, and want to update it to the latest release instead of setting up a new instance, please follow this [guide](../3dcitydb/db-upgrade.md).